We've had makeover! Tether Airborne Index was previously known as COVIDCare

-COVID-19 can be spread by breathing in air exhaled by another person.
-High CO2 levels in the environment means a higher % of the air you breathe is shared with other people which leads to a higher exposure risk.
+Airborne viruses (like the flu and Covid-19) can be spread by breathing in air exhaled by another person.
+High CO2 levels in the environment means a higher % of the air you breathe is shared with other people which leads to higher exposure risk.

-COVID-19 is spread in tiny, invisible droplets called aerosols that are expelled when infected people breathe out, speak or sing
+Airborne viruses are spread in tiny, invisible droplets called aerosols that are expelled when infected people exhale

-The more people in a closed space, the greater the risk of infection
+The more people in a shared space, the greater the risk of infection

-Making sure spaces are well-ventilated is key to reducing the spread of the virus
+Making sure spaces are well-ventilated is key to reducing the spread of airborne viruses